parrt/cs601/projects/proxy.md

 HTTP/1.1 302 Moved Temporarily
 ```
 * Use buffered input and output connections to the browser and the remote hosts.
 Warning: It's tricky figuring out when to flush these buffers.
-* You must not try to buffer the entire return payload in memory.
+* *You must not try to buffer the entire return payload in memory*.
 In other words, once you establish connection with the upstream server, pull the data over in blocks that you can send back to the client browser.
-* You must use the raw Java socket library to create your proxy server.
+* *You must use the raw Java socket library to create your proxy server*.
 We are trying to build a proxy that must look at the HTTP protocol incoming on the sockets.
 We cannot do this if you're using a standard Web server that handles all of that stuff for us; such classes simply inform us that a ``GET`` or ``POST`` has occurred. we need something lower-level.
 You cannot use classes like ``URL`` and ``URLConnection``.

 ## Submission